EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 components and composables in isolation, part 2 comes back to it once the router and Pinia chapters are done.
 There is no `08_` folder.

+`10_final_project/` is the **optional** half-day that closes the training.
+It is run **in pairs**, and it is the only workshop whose second half is not code: at the freeze you hand your work to another pair, they run it before they read it, and each side leaves with three findings written on someone else's code.
+Its `README.md` carries the timetable, the review grid and the rules; `REVIEW.md` is the sheet the reviewers fill in.

 ## Node version

 Every workshop targets **Node.js >= 22**.
 Run `nvm use` in the workshop folder to